How Samsung SSDs Fail

 Can Samsung Magician fix my failed 980 PRO?

-No. Samsung released firmware updates 4B2QGXA7 and 5B2QGXA7 to prevent the 980 PRO read-only bug, but these updates cannot reverse damage on a drive that has already entered read-only lockout.
+No. Samsung released firmware update 5B2QGXA7 to prevent the 980 PRO read-only bug, but this update cannot reverse damage on a drive that has already entered read-only lockout.
 Samsung Magician can only apply the update if the controller still accepts write commands.
 If your 980 PRO is locked in read-only mode, professional lab recovery with PC-3000 SSD is required to image the data before the controller deteriorates further.

 Why is chip-off recovery impossible on Samsung SSDs?